 - You must provide evidence regarding your accommodation in the UK.
 This means you need to show that your partner has adequate accommodation for both of you and dependents if any without recourse to any public fund;

 - Your relation must be genuine and subsisting;

 - You must meet the English Language Requirements.

 You must meet the financial requirement.
-You cannot access any public fund for your maintenance during your stay in the UK.
+You cannot access any public funds for your maintenance during your stay in the UK.
 This means when you stay in the UK, you and your partner in the UK must be able to take care of the financial requirements of both of you.
-Your British partner who is a sponsor, in this case, must be able to demonstrate that their gross annual income is minimum £18,600.
+Your British partner who is a sponsor, in this case, must be able to demonstrate that their gross annual income is a minimum £18,600.

 How long can you stay once granted the visa

-Once you have successful same-sex partner visa application and you meet all entry clearance requirements, you will be granted to stay in the UK for a period not exceeding 33 months or 6 months if applying as a proposed civil partner and after that, you can apply for an extension.
+Once you have a successful same-sex partner visa application and you meet all entry clearance requirements, you will be granted to stay in the UK for a period not exceeding 33 months or 6 months if applying as a proposed civil partner, and after that, you can apply for an extension.
 You must be physically present in the UK to apply for an extension.
-After you have lived in the UK for a continuous period of 5 years on same-sex partner visa, you can apply for ILR.
+After you have lived in the UK for a continuous period of 5 years on a same-sex partner visa, you can apply for ILR.
 Other conditions to obtain ILR remain the same as in other cases.